FF. Student Conduct & Discipline

 The willful malicious destruction, damage or defacing of property whether it belongs to the College or another student constitutes an act of vandalism.

-The use of physical violence against another person or the threat to do so is strictly prohibited.
-Acts of violence or threats of violence will result in strict disciplinary measures to include suspension and possible criminal charges.
+Acts of violence or threats of violence will result in strict disciplinary measures to and may include suspension and possible criminal charges.

 Violation of Local, State or Federal Law